 The way that redwoods grow is quite spectacular.
 Their roots don't grow that deep into the ground, with most roots only extending 6 to 12 feet down.
 Although the roots don't grow deep, they intertwine with one another, which is why the tree is so stable.

-High up, mats of soil are on the upper branches of the canopy, which allows support for other plants, worms, insects, salamanders and mammals to thrive.
-Plants that grow on the redwoods are called epiphytes, and these trees grow upwards of 40 feet tall.
-Some of these trees include the cascara (Rhamnus purshiana), sitka spruce (Picea sitchensis), Douglas fir (Pseudotsuga menziesii), western hemlock (Tsuga heterophylla) and California bay laurel (Umbellularia californica).
+High up, mats of soil are on the upper branches of the canopy of old-growth redwoods, which allows support for other plants, worms, insects, salamanders and mammals to thrive.
+Plants that grow on the redwoods are called epiphytes.
+Some of these trees include the cascara (Rhamnus purshiana, zones 4-9), sitka spruce (Picea sitchensis, zones 6-9), Douglas fir (Pseudotsuga menziesii, zones 5-7), western hemlock (Tsuga heterophylla, zones 6-8) and California bay laurel (Umbellularia californica, zones 7-9).

 Many wild endangered species, such as mountain lions, coho salmon and marbled murrelet, thrive on the growth and development of redwood forests.
 Mountain lions use the forests as sanctuaries, coho salmon spawn in the free-flowing streams and the endangered marbled murrelet, a sea bird, will only nest in tall redwoods and old-growth Douglas fir trees.